 What is the Materiality Concept?

 The materiality concept refers to a situation where the financial information of a company is considered to be material from the point of view of the preparation of the financial statements if it has the potential to alter the view or opinion of a reasonable person.
 In short, all those important financial information that is likely to influence the judgment of a knowledgeable person should be captured in the preparation of the financial statements of the company.
 The materiality concept in accounting is also known as materiality constraint.

 As such, it can be said that the main objective of the materiality concept in accounting is to assess whether the financial information under consideration makes any significant impact on the opinion of the financial statement users.
 If the information is not material, then the company does not need to worry about including it in their financial statements.
 The financial statement users mentioned here can be auditors, shareholders, investors, etc.

-In general, thumb rule for materiality of financial information is stated as,
+In general, the thumb rule for the materiality of financial information is stated as,

 - On the Income statement, a variation of more than 5% of before-tax Profit or more than 0.5% of sales revenue may be seen as “large enough to matter.”